Special Book Services

-Special Book Services (SBS) is the leading distributor of language teaching materials in Brazil with its warehouse facilities in São Paulo and a chain of over 24 SBS bookshops located in key cities and state capitals.
-The entrepreneur Sabina Pino Zea manages this company from NYC and distribute thousands of material around the world.
+Special Book Services (SBS) is a distributor of language teaching materials in Brazil.
+The company maintains warehouse facilities in São Paulo and a chain of over 24 SBS bookshops.
+The entrepreneur Sabina Pino Zea manages this company from NYC and distributes thousands of material around the world.

+The company was founded in 1996.
+As of 2014, the company was the exclusive distributor of Macmillan Publishers books in Brazil, but it ceased to be the exclusive distributor after 2016.